ephraimkreighbaum/WanShowBingo/README.md

 4. Add Functionality to export Bingo Card as png/jpg to share - Social Media share options?

 ## Originally by OSTycoon
 This repository is forked, and was originally created and maintained by @OSTycoon but https://www.wanshowbingo.com/ has since gone offline.
+(Update Sept 2023, the website https://wanshowbingo.com/ has come back online.